BO

 Festive

-Small, fried dough balls often served with syrup or honey, especially during festivals.
+Small, fried dough balls often served with syrup or honey, especially during festivals and Christmas celebrations.

 vegetarianContains: Gluten